 - Register your organization with the System for Award Management (SAM) if you aren’t already registered.
-The registration is free, but you need to complete several steps.
+The registration is free.
+You need to complete several steps.
 It’s a good idea to start the registration process at least a month before any application deadline.
 Before you start the registration process, we suggest reading through the HELP materials available on the SAM website.
 Then, you’ll need to create an account.
-After you create your account by setting up a user id and password, you can register your organization.
+After you create your account by setting up a user ID and password, you can register your organization.
 Remember, you’ll need your DUNS number to complete your registration.
 Also, make a note of your Commercial And Government Entity (CAGE) code and expiration date because you’ll need those for your application.

 Who can answer questions?

-If you have questions, you can contact your nearest Rural Development Office.
+If you have questions, you can contact your nearest Rural Development office.

-Will I Need to Send Any Reports if I Receive a Grant?
+Will I need to send any reports if I receive a grant?

-If you receive a grant, you will need to send regular financial and performance reports.
-Your grant agreement will tell you how often you need to send the reports, what forms you need to use, and what information you need to put in the reports.
+Yes, if you receive a grant, you will need to send regular financial and performance reports.
+Your grant agreement will tell you how often you need to send the reports, what forms you need to use and what information you need to put in the reports.

 Where can I get more information about the program?

 Please read the Federal Register Notice for important information needed before applying for the grant.
 You can find the Rural Cooperative Development Grants program regulations here.

 Regulation: 7 USC 1932 (310)(B)(e)

 NOTE: Because citations and other information may be subject to change, please always consult the program instructions listed in the section above titled “What law governs this program?”
 You may also contact your local office for assistance.